andijakl/ndef-nfc/README.md

 Additionally, the library can parse NDEF byte arrays that you read from tags or receive from other devices and create a list (NDEF Message) of data classes (NDEF records) that you can easily analyze and use in your app.

-For Windows (Phone) 8, the NFC stack is represented through the Proximity APIs - they encapsulate NFC hardware communication and basic NDEF formatting for a very limited subset of the NDEF standards.
+For Windows (Phone) 8+, the NFC stack is represented through the Proximity APIs - they encapsulate NFC hardware communication and basic NDEF formatting for a very limited subset of the NDEF standards.
 This missing part is added by this NDEF library.

 ## Availability

-The NFC / NDEF library is written in C# and can therefore be used on any operating system that supports C# development.
+The NFC / NDEF library is available in C# and JavaScript and can therefore be used on any operating system.

+To keep up to date, either follow this project or [follow me on Twitter](https://twitter.com/mopius).

+### C# Version

-The library is available as a ready-made portable class library, which can be used on the Windows 8 (WinRT) platform, as well as on Windows Phone 8, including Universal Apps for Windows 8.1 and Windows Phone 8.1.
+The library is available as a ready-made portable class library, which can be used on the Windows 8(.1) (WinRT) platform, as well as on Windows Phone 8(.1).
 Both platforms provide support for interacting with the NFC hardware through the Proximity APIs.

 Additional platform-specific functionality is added through the the separate extension library.
 It integrates with the platform APIs for WinRT / WP8.0 and allows real-life tasks like creating a business card record based on a Contact from the Windows 8 address book.

 Two example apps are available - for Windows 8.1 as well as Windows Phone 8.0.
 In addition to the library download on this page, you can use the NuGet package manager of Visual Studio to easily integrate the library with your project.

-In addition, a JavaScript port of the library is available - see the readme file in the corresponding directory for more information: https://github.com/mopius/ndef-nfc/tree/master/NdefLibraryJS
+### JavaScript / HTML5 Version

+The new JavaScript port of the library provides the most important NDEF types also to HTML5 / JavaScript apps.

 ## Reusable NDEF classes